Shashank-Salian/Readme/README.md

 > This is a quoting text.

-This is `quating code` in between.
+This is `quoting code` in between.

 ```
-This is quating a code
+This is quoting a code
 in several lines.
 ```